Academic Jobs - Home of Higher Ed Logo

 Educational Requirements

-The cornerstone is a Doctor of Philosophy (PhD) or Doctor of Psychology (PsyD) in Psychology, with a concentration in Positive Psychology.
-A bachelor's degree in psychology or related field (4 years) is the entry point, followed by a master's (2 years) for deeper specialization.
-PhD programs, lasting 4-7 years, involve coursework, comprehensive exams, dissertation research on topics like mindfulness interventions, and internships.
-Top programs include the Master of Applied Positive Psychology (MAPP) at University of Pennsylvania, Claremont Graduate University's positive psychology track, and online options from Life University.
-Expect rigorous training in quantitative methods and positive interventions.
+A bachelor's in psychology or related field (4 years) is the entry point, followed by a master's (1-2 years) and a PhD or PsyD in Psychology with Positive Psychology specialization (4-7 years).
+Programs emphasize quantitative methods, dissertation research on topics like mindfulness or gratitude interventions, and internships.
+Top options include the Master of Applied Positive Psychology (MAPP) at University of Pennsylvania's Positive Psychology Center, Claremont Graduate University's PhD track, Bucknell University's B.A. in Positive Psychology, and online programs from Buckinghamshire New University or Life University.

 Step-by-Step Career Timeline